GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 # Method Submission Guidelines

 The Methods Hub aims to provide high-quality and easy-to-use computer science methods to social scientists.
 A special focus of the Methods Hub is on [digital behavioral data](https://www.gesis.org/en/institute/about-us/digital-behavioral-data).
 Offering such methods through the Methods Hub makes them directly available to the target audience.
-However, the Method Hub only accepts state-of-the-art methods that follow the principles of open science and that are available in a format that is accessible for social scientists.
+However, the Method Hub only accepts state-of-the-art methods that follow the principles of open science, that are available in a format that is accessible for social scientists and that are relevant for social science research.

 To prepare methods for inclusion into the Methods Hub, follow the [method publishing checklist](README.md#method-publishing-checklist).
 This checklist is also used to check whether a submitted method is ready for inclusion or whether further changes are required.
 The checklist links back to this document for details.
 After you checked all items in the list, continue with the submission process on the [Methods Hub portal](https://methodshub.gesis.org).